johnhilts/notes/LP/TestAutomation/ConditionalVerify/README.md

 ## ConditionalVerify: Skippable verify in case you provided a message.
 ### The point of ConditionalVerify is to skip a test if certain conditions are true.

+# Next Steps
+* Add task to add attributes that will filter tests instead of make them skip, where applicable.
+* Other tests should just fail.
+Failed tests seem to get more attention than skipped ones.

 # How `True` works:
 ## `try` block
 * Do a bunch of logging with a message that potentially explains why a test would be skipped.